-In honor of his wit and wisdom, the Kurt Vonnegut Museum and Library champions the literary, artistic and cultural contributions of the late writer, artist, teacher and Indianapolis native Kurt Vonnegut.
-The library and museum serves as a cultural and educational resource unique to the nation.
+In honor of his wit and wisdom, the Kurt Vonnegut Museum and Library champions the literary, artistic, and cultural contributions of the late writer, artist, teacher, and Indianapolis native Kurt Vonnegut.
+The library and museum serve as a cultural and educational resource unique to the nation.

-Sit hunched over the same model of typewriter Kurt Vonnegut pecked away on, and we’ll Tweet out your musings to our supporters.
+Sit hunched over the same model typewriter Kurt Vonnegut pecked away on, and we’ll Tweet your musings to our supporters.

-View photos from family, friends and fans that reveal the man as he lived: lounging, laughing and languidly contemplating the universes inside his head.
+View photos from family, friends, and fans that reveal Vonnegut as he lived: lounging, laughing, and languidly contemplating the universes inside his head.